 Mineral spirits have a simple makeup.
 The solvent is gotten from petroleum distillation and it doesn’t include any other solvent or additive.

-Paint thinner on the other hand is famous for its slightly complex formula.
-There is hardly any type of paint thinner that is gotten from just one product.
-Paint thinners often include additives, solvents, and chemicals to make the solvent stronger.
+On the other hand, paint thinner has a slightly complex formula.
+There is hardly any type of thinner that is gotten from just one product.
+They often include additives, solvents, and chemicals to make them stronger.

-Since mineral spirit has a low odor, it’s bound to cost more than paint thinners that are more smelly.
+Mineral spirits cost more than paint thinner because of the extra qualities that it offers.
 You can get a gallon of mineral spirit for about $10.
 Most, if not all, paint thinners cost less than that.

-However, mineral spirits and paint thinner can both be used to dissolve and remove paint regardless of the type.
+However, mineral spirits and thinner can both be used to dissolve and remove finishes regardless of the type.
 So mineral spirits will remove water-based paints from your painting equipment.

 The Potency or Effectiveness

-Mineral spirits are usually better for thinning oil-based paints.
-This is because mineral spirits have a very slow rate of evaporation which means that the solvent will remain in the paint coating longer.
-Since the solvent doesn’t evaporate quickly, it will give the paint enough time to dry and cure properly.
+Mineral spirits are usually better for thinning oil-based paints because they have a slow rate of evaporation which means that the solvent will remain in the coating longer.
+Since the solvent doesn’t evaporate quickly, it will give the coating enough time to dry and cure properly.

-Paint thinners on the other hand evaporate quickly.
-Acetone for instance is known to evaporate within minutes.
-This means that the solvent will most likely leave the paint coating before the paint gets dry.
-This increases the chances of the paint cracking or peeling off.
+On the other hand, thinners evaporate quickly.
+For instance, acetone is known to evaporate within minutes.
+This means that the solvent will most likely leave the coating before the paint gets dry.
+This increases the chances of the finish cracking or peeling off.